Robson-55/Crypto_Trading_Bot/README.md

 ## About The Project

-The goal of this project is to gain on medium term investment (1-3 months) through sentiment analysis and price analysis.
+The goal is to allow for people to invest on a fund governed by decisions merely taken by algorithms analysing social media and price history.
+We want to set a fund which only win minimum money to pay gas fees.